 - an afternoon of indulgence for 2 at the Liquidrom Spa with underwater music playing, which along with the therapeutic color and lighting effects, creates an atmosphere of complete tranquility.

 Rocky coastline, stunning views, incredible food, and European charm make Dubrovnik one of the most romantic cities in Europe.
 The ancient walled city offers the perfect atmosphere to get away with your loved one.
-Stroll the narrow streets in Old Town, pose for perfect photos from the viewpoint on the wall, shop in stylish boutiques, or dine in style overlooking the Adriatic Sea, anything you get up to in Dubrovnik, will feel that extra bit special.
+Stroll the narrow streets in Old Town, pose for perfect photos from the viewpoint on the wall, shop in stylish boutiques, or dine in style overlooking the Adriatic Sea, anything you get up to in Dubrovnik will feel that extra bit special.
 The setting here is prime for romance!

 by Gypsy Couple

 When thinking about the most romantic cities in Europe, Venice is one of the first that spring to my mind.
-There is something magical about the (sinking) city on the water – from floating around the lagoon being serenaded by a Gondolier to getting lost in the laneways on Venice Island and finding tiny cafe’s that have the best antipasto plates and wine you could ever dream of!
+There is something magical about the (sinking) city on the water – from floating around the lagoon being serenaded by a Gondolier on a private Gondola ride to getting lost in the laneways on Venice Island and finding tiny cafe’s that have the best antipasto plates and wine you could ever dream of!
 The whole place is beautiful from any angle.
 And as the icing on the cake, the pink glass in the street lamps of Piazza San Marco cast the perfect rosy hue onto lovers as they make their way back to their hotels after a day exploring.
 What could be more romantic than that?!

 Although Budapest can be quite cold around Valentine’s day, it’s a great destination, if you look for a really romantic city.
 It’s not for no reason that Budapest is referred to as the Paris of the East.
 There are so many things to do in Budapest, and here we just mention some of the most romantic activities for couples around Valentine’s day.